 Although a lot of people who don't like Sansa cite Wide-Eyed Idealism and Nice Job Breaking It, Hero as the reason why her "uselessness" is such a problem.
 In spite of her general inaction, she still managed to be Rescued from the Scrappy Heap for many of them her once she wised up and became more worldly, without needing to take badass actions.

-- Molly, though, has gained the liking of many, many fans after her duel with Bellatrix Lestrange in which she manages to kill her, especially for her epic Pre-Asskicking One-Liner.
+- Molly has gained the liking of many, many fans after her duel with Bellatrix Lestrange in which she manages to kill her, especially for her epic Pre-Asskicking One-Liner.
+Thus proving this trope.

 - The Lord of the Rings: This may contribute to Frodo's poor reputation.
-While most of the characters including the other hobbits get Badass moments, Frodo's progressive weakening while carrying the ring means that he is able to do less and less.
+While most of the characters including the other hobbits get Badass moments, Frodo's progressive weakening while carrying the One Ring means that he is able to do less and less.

-- Sandry from Circle of Magic.
-She's the most feminine of all the main characters, with a very sweet personality and a love of fashion.
-Her magic over thread is as obvious case of Heart Is an Awesome Power- she uses it to defeat whole troops of soldiers, hold a person's very life-force to their body, and joins the minds of the four main characters together, just to start.
-That said, numerous fans express intense dislike of her compared to other characters, who are more masculine.
+- Circle of Magic: Sandry's the most feminine of all the main characters, with a very sweet personality and a love of fashion.
+Her magic over thread is an obvious case of Heart Is an Awesome Power- she uses it to defeat whole troops of soldiers, hold a person's very life-force to their body, and joins the minds of the four main characters together, just to start.
+Despite this, numerous fans express intense dislike of her compared to other characters, who are more masculine.

-- Peeta of The Hunger Games occasionally receives this because of Die for Our Ship.
+- The Hunger Games: Peeta occasionally receives this because of Die for Our Ship.
 Because of his upbringing, Peeta lacks the survival skills of many of his fellow tributes, and it's a common accusation to hear people saying that Katniss should've chosen Gale over him because he's "more badass."